manualbashing/manualbashing.github.io/README.md

 # manualbashing.github.io

-This hosts the static site generator for my blog https://manualbashing.github.io
+This hosts the static site generator and posts for my blog https://manualbashing.github.io

-The posts are hosted elsewhere.

 ---